 The good news is that there are now several auto-switching services that will take on the boring administration of finding and switching to a better energy deal for you and save you money.

-One of the latest entrants, Look After My Bills, was founded in January 2018 by tech entrepreneur Will Hodson and former government adviser Henry de Zoete.
-Both were behind energy switching collective the Big Deal, which aims to get reduced tariffs for households if it can get enough people to sign up.
-The pair also became household names over the summer when they achieved what has been dubbed the “best equity deal” in the history of BBC series Dragons’ Den.
+Look After My Bills, was founded in January 2018 by tech entrepreneur Will Hodson and former government adviser Henry de Zoete.
+Both were behind energy switching collective 'The Big Deal', which aims to get reduced tariffs for households if it can get enough people to sign up.
+The pair also became household names when they achieved what was dubbed the “best equity deal” in the history of BBC series Dragons’ Den.
 They secured £120,000 for just a 3% share of the business from investors Tej Lalvani and Jenny Campbell.
 Look After My Bills has also had backing from Silicon Valley investor Y Combinator.

-It has built up a base of 80,000 eager switchers and promises to save users £253 on average.
+It has built up a base of 500,000 eager switchers and promises to save users £253 on average.
 What’s more, the service is absolutely free.
 So, is Look After My Bills any good?